This article originally appeared on VICE India

 Police in the city of Chennai have released photos of suspects with fractured arms and legs, and claim they suffered injuries because of “slippery toilets.”

 “Anyone practising criminal law in local courts or dealing with District Magistrates realises that remanding [to police or judicial custody] is routine, but no magistrate asks the accused what happened,” Raja Selvam, a former criminal defence lawyer from Tamil Nadu told VICE News.

 Selvam switched from criminal to intellectual property law after growing disillusioned with local police stations’ and courts’ unfulfilled promises to take disciplinary action against violent policemen.

-He recounted a custodial death case he fought 15 years ago, where the victim’s post mortem showed injuries caused by boot marks on his body.
+He recounted a custodial death case he fought 15 years ago, in which the victim’s post mortem clearly showed boot marks on his body.
 A policeman claimed before the court he had died of liver failure from alcoholism.
 “I questioned him on how the victim could have gotten alcohol in jail, but the judge didn’t bother to listen to me,” he said.

 Section 197 of India’s Code of Criminal Conduct requires a concerned government official like a Magistrate to initiate a sanction when a public servant, which includes a police officer, is accused of any offence committed while on official duty.
 This section is often misused to prevent the police from being held accountable.